Dealer-related Information in Oklahoma

 For new vehicle dealerships, a great place to start your research is the Oklahoma Motor Vehicle Commission.
 This is the agency that oversees all licensing and regulations pertaining to new motor vehicle sales.

-You can download the form packet for starting a new vehicle automotive dealership, the transfer of a dealership, and many other forms pertaining to your automotive dealership at their website.
+You can download the Oklahoma dealer form packet for starting a new vehicle automotive dealership, the transfer of a dealership, and many other forms pertaining to your automotive dealership at their website.

-If you are selling used motor vehicles, the Used Motor Vehicles and Parts Commission is the agency for you.
-Download forms and get information on rules and regulations concerning the sales of used motor vehicle.
+If you are selling used motor vehicles, the Oklahoma Used Motor Vehicle & Parts Commission is the agency for you.
+On its website, you can download forms, and get information on rules and regulations concerning the sales of used motor vehicle.
 You can also subscribe to their newsletter for regular updates.

-The Used Motor Vehicles and Parts Commission also covers the wholesale used motor vehicles industry as well as dismantlers, rebuilders, manufactured home dealers, manufactured home manufacturers, and manufactured home installers.
+The Used Motor Vehicle & Parts Commission also covers the wholesale used motor vehicles industry, and includes: